volcanofly/tf_Sobel_edge_3D/README.md

 # tf_Sobel_edge_3D
-It compute Sobel edge maps on 3D images
+It computes 3D Sobel edge maps for 3D images

 3D Sobel edge loss is used for 3D image super-resolution in Zhao, Can, et al. "ISMORE: An iterative self super-resolution algorithm."
 International Workshop on Simulation and Synthesis in Medical Imaging.
 Springer, Cham, 2019.